 If you come here to enjoy the pools and beach, right on your doorstep, and a location right in the center of the action, this hotel is a great choice!

 7. Waikiki Beach Marriott Resort & Spa

 I have to admit this is one of my least favorite Marriott Bonvoy related hotels on Waikiki beach.
-I stayed here a few years ago and found that although the resort offers a friendly staff and great views, the location is across the road from the beach rather than on the beach is a problem (no direct beach access) and I found the pools to be on the concrete side and crowded.
-Add to this that, because of the size of the surrounding buildings, the sun doesn’t get on the main pool till about lunchtime.
+I stayed here a few years ago and found that although the resort offers a friendly staff and great views, the location is across the road from the beach rather than on the beach is a problem (no direct beach access), and I found the pools to be on the concrete side and crowded.
+Add to this that the sun doesn’t get on the main pool until about lunchtime because of the size of the surrounding buildings.